frombeirutwithlove/ProtestTips/WhatToDo.md

 - Draft a message to a trusted friend (not at protest) or legal hotline.
 Be ready to hit send if you are arrested/there is an emergency.
 Samsung devices have an SOS mode that does this.
 - Be sure your phone is charged.
 Bring a portable battery.
 - Practice turning off your phone, that is when its the most secure.
-Also practice initiating the panic/emergency/lock-down mode for iPhone and Android .
+Also practice initiating the panic/emergency/lock-down mode for iPhone and Android.
 These modes will temporarily disable biometrics (face/finger unlock) from working.
 - Take photos and videos without unlocking your device
 - If the police ask to see your phone, tell them that you do not consent to a search of your device.
 They might still be able to seize your phone and search it later, with a warrant, but at least it will be clear that you did not give them permission to do so.